Agriculture & Farming

 Before applying, develop a clear vision for what your project would achieve.
 What habitats would be created or restored?
 What species would benefit?
 What carbon outcomes could be delivered?

 Subscribe to the Defra Farming Blog and check GOV.UK regularly.
-Funding rounds are announced with specific themes and criteria - your concept should align with these priorities.
+The scheme is currently closed to new entrants and no further rounds have been announced - if one opens, it will come with specific themes and criteria your concept should align with.

 When rounds open, applications are assessed on environmental benefits, deliverability, value for money, and innovation.
 Strong applications demonstrate clear outcomes, realistic timelines, and effective partnership governance.